jimmyjose-dev/VMNotificationView/README.md

 =====================

- Added new features and customization to already existing work done by Gaurav in MPGNotification.
+ Added new features and customization to already existing work done in MPGNotification.
  Wanted to do a pull request will do that later no need to reinvent the wheel, for now posting it with new name.

 ----------